tromp/ChessPositionRanking/README.md

 Recent advancements in the Texel chess engine by Peter Österlund bring us close to that goal.
 Of the 94903 possibly legal positions in testRnd1mResearch, it finds 38866 lack a proof kernel and should thus be illegal.
-The other 56037 positions, for which it finds a proof kernel, have an average multiplicity of 58597/56037 ~ 1.0457.
+For the other 56037 positions, it finds a proof kernel, but not necessarily a proof game.
-It's likely that some small fraction (on the order of 1%) of these proof kernels do not extend to proof games, for example due to some promoted piece being trapped and unable to reach its target square.
-Still, this suggest an upper bound on the number of legal positions of 4.7 * 10^44, with 95% confidence level.

 With Peter's plans to improve Texel's ability to synthesize proof games from proof kernels, we can look forward to better estimates in the future.

+# The Future is here

+Further advancements in Texel, applied to the 1M sample, have now proved 943977 positions illegal and 55958 positions legal.
+Of the remaining 1000000-943977-55958 = 65 positions, 53 were manually proven legal, and 12 were manually proven illegal, giving an exact total of 56011 legal positions, with an average multiplicity of 58570/56011 ~ 1.0457.

+This yields an **estimated number of legal positions of** (5.6% +- 1.96 * sqrt(5.6% * 94.4% / 10000)) * N / 1.0457,
+or **(4.67 +- 0.04) * 10^44**, again with 95% confidence level.

 # References